letoram/arcan/src/a12/net/HACKING.md

 undesired (0), encoded in an unhandled format (1) or data is already known (cached, 2).

+In the event on vstreams or astreams receiving an unhandled format, (possible for H264 and future hardware-/ licensing- dependent encodings), the client should attempt to resend / reencode the buffer with one of the built-in formats.

 ### command - 4, define vstream
 - [18..21] : stream-id: uint32
 - [22    ] : format: uint8